 At exactly 12 noon we reached Sabang for lunch.
 The guide led the group to Robert’s and left to take care of the permits when another boo boo happened.
 I don’t know why it never occurred to us that lunch might be included in the tour (because we really did not avail of the package.
 We just joined my friend’s tour group.
 Read: sabit), so when we found out that the buffet costs Php200.00, we opted to skip lunch.
 We had brunch during the trip from El Nido anyway.

-Each boat can accommodate 10 people plus a guide, and everyone was provided with a life vest and hard hat.
-Additionally, each boat has a battery-operated light.
+Each boat has a battery-operated light and can accommodate 10 people plus a guide.
+Guests are also provided a life vest and hard hat.

 |TOP (L-R): T.rex (?), Fish Head, Holy Family/Nativity